marcusoftnet/marcusoftnet.github.io/_posts/2019-04-17-prioritizing-and-consequences.md

 > the action or process of deciding the relative importance or urgency of a thing or things

-So when we, in a team, chose to spend time on thing A over thing B - it is for a reason.
+So when we, in a team, chose to spend time on item A over item B - it is for a reason.
 That reason might be good (more value sooner for example) or bad (someone screamed at us to do it).
 But that doesn't really matter.
 We have made our choice: Item A it is.

 Now to the Warren-Buffet-question: what about Item B (and all other non-prioritized items)?: